 Hantaviruses are found worldwide.
-China has the highest incidence of hantavirus disease.
+China has the highest mainly of hantavirus disease.
 Within the European continent, European Russia accounts for most human infections.
-A mild form of HFRS, caused by the Puumala virus, is the most prevalent hantavirus disease in Western and Central Europe, predominantly in Finland, Sweden, Belgium, France, and Norway.
+A mild form of HFRS, caused by the Puumala virus, is the most prevalent hantavirus disease in Western and Central Europe, mainly in Finland, Sweden, Belgium, France, and Norway.

 HCPS is restricted to the Americas.
-Since HCPS was first recognized in the Four Corners region of the U.S. in 1993, confirmed cases have been reported in Argentina, Bolivia, Brazil, Canada, Chile, Panama, Paraguay, and Uruguay.
-Brazil has the highest annual hantavirus incidence in the Americas.
-In the U.S., most cases are sporadic and occur in the western and southwestern states, including Arizona, California, Colorado, and New Mexico.
+Since HCPS was first recognized in the Four Corners region of the US in 1993, confirmed cases have been reported in Argentina, Bolivia, Brazil, Canada, Chile, Panama, Paraguay, and Uruguay.
+Brazil has the highest annual hantavirus mainly in the Americas.
+In the US, most cases are sporadic and occur in the western and southwestern states, including Arizona, California, Colorado, and New Mexico.
 In South America, many HCPS cases have been associated with the spring cleaning of holiday cabins that have been contaminated with mouse droppings over the winter months.
-However, the incidence of disease is often highest during the summer or during fall and early winter.
+However, the mainly of disease is often highest during the summer or during fall and early winter.

 The main risk factor is exposure to rodents and their excreta.
 Activities associated with heavier exposure include agricultural work, camping, trekking, sleeping on the ground, staying in rodent-infested cabins, and military exercises.
 Indoor exposure also occurs, particularly during times of high rodent populations with declining food availability, when rodents tend to invade human dwellings more often.